Notifications

 • the hospital or registered midwife sends a confirmation of birth to Vital Statistics

-A birth certificate cannot be issued until the birth is registered.
+A birth certificate cannot be issued until a birth is registered.

-When the mother/person who gave birth to the baby cannot register the birth information online or the baby is in the care and custody of a person other than the parents, contact Vital Statistics for special instructions.
+When the mother/person who gave birth to a baby cannot register the birth information online or the baby is in the care and custody of a person other than the parents, contact Vital Statistics for special instructions.
+For a full list of why the Online Birth Registry cannot be used, see Exceptions to using the Online Birth Registry below.

 Naming your baby

-You have options when choosing a name for your baby.
-However, there are restrictions respecting personal names when choosing, altering or correcting a legal name on Vital Statistics certificates and documents.
+You have options when choosing a name for your baby; however, there are some restrictions respecting personal names.

 Co-parent

-• the spouse/partner of the mother/person who gave birth to the baby
+• spouse/partner of the mother/person who gave birth to the baby

-• the co-parent consented in advance of conception to being a co-parent of the resulting child and did not withdraw that consent before the child was conceived
+• co-parent consented in advance of conception to being a co-parent of the resulting baby and did not withdraw that consent before the baby was conceived

 For the full definition of who can be legally recorded as a co-parent, see sections 8 and 8.1 in the Family Law Act.
 A person helping you raise your baby or a guardian of the baby is not a co-parent on a Vital Statistics birth record.